We love doing our own research, analysis and investing.

 The Latin expression "Clavus anni" designates the beginning of the year, and derives from this tradition (clavus is Latin for nail).

-Nailing data - in our case a deep analysis of past performances as a starting point for new investment decisions.
+Nailing data - in our case a deep analysis of past performances as a necessary starting point leading to new investment decisions.